hherman1/CatanClient/README.md

 ## How to run the game

-Prerequisites:
-* Have Git installed
-* Have a GitHub account

 Note: To run MacSettlers, you will need to have Google Chrome or Safari to run the game in the browser.

-1. Fork our repository for MacSettlers (https://github.com/hherman1/CatanClient)
+1. Download our repository
-2. Clone the repository you just forked.
+2. Open the index.html file.
-3. Open the landing.html file to start playing the game locally.

 ## Architecture

-MacSettler's architecture uses a model-view-controller programming model.
+MacSettler's follows the MVC pattern.

 ###Framework